ziirish/burp-ui/docs/advanced_usage.rst

     [WebSocket]
     ## This section contains WebSocket server specific options.
+    # whether to enable websocket or not
+    enabled = true
     # whether to embed the websocket server or not
     # if set to "true", you should have only *one* gunicorn worker
     # see here for details: